georgelu/directory/data/README.md

 # Processed

-The pdf was processeds using [tabula](http://tabula.technology/) into two formats
+The pdf was processed using [tabula](http://tabula.technology/) to csv

 - tabula-food-neighborhood.csv

+Note: tabula-food-neighborhood.json also contains some metadata.

+A Makefile removes CR `\r` line endings from the tabula output to produce

-- tabula-food-neighborhood.json
+- food-neighborhood.csv